LEARN PROPER FRENCH ETIQUETTE

 But it is much more than just knowing how to place your knife and fork when you are done eating or what to bring or not to bring to a dinner party.

 It is about the French culture in general.
-It is about who initiates a handshake, how the French behave in public, how they dress for a party.
+It is about who initiates a handshake, how we, French people, behave in public, how we dress for a party.

 I truly believe you will enjoy this class as much as I enjoyed preparing it for you.